 Youth Empowerment Shelter

-THE STAFF ARE ESPECIALLY TRAINED TO SERVE OUR YOUTH
+STAFF ARE SPECIFICALLY TRAINED TO SERVE OUR YOUTH

 Y.E.S. staff are qualified, trained individuals with a passion to provide youth in crisis a physically and emotionally safe environment in which they will have the opportunity to address the issues they are facing.